Tag: poem analysis

 Written by Himself

-Written by Himself By Gregory Pardlo I was born in minutes in a roadside kitchen a skillet whispering my name.
-I was born to rainwater and lye; I was born across the river where I was borrowed with clothespins, a…
+Written by Himself By Gregory Pardlo I was born in minutes in a roadside kitchen, a skillet whispering my name.
+I was born to rainwater and lye.
+I was born across the river, carried with clothespins and a harrow tooth,…

 Sir Patrick Spens